bgachara/bgachara.github.io/posts/databases.md

   - can create a desc index.

 - Sorting with composite indexes
-  - order remains ad definition.
+  - order remains and definition.
   - index and query have to be the same.

 - Counting results